 Steelmakers are nowadays facing the challenge that quality requirements for their final products are increasing while quality of the raw material input is decreasing.
-For example fracture toughness of steel continuously increased over the last decades by decreasing the limits for Sulphur and Phosphorus content in the steel.
-On the other hand processing of iron ore with higher Phosphorus levels brings significant economic benefits due to the low price of such ore compared to high quality ore low in Phosphorus; same can be said for coal high in Sulphur.
+For example, fracture toughness of steel continuously increased over the last decades by decreasing the limits for Sulfur and Phosphor content in the steel.
+On the other hand, processing of iron ore with higher Phosphor levels brings significant economic benefits due to the low price of such ore compared to high quality ore low in Phosphor; same can be said for coal high in Sulfur.

 Our comprehensive process control and optimization system for hot metal desulfurization stations improves the desulfurization process to an optimum level.
 Thus it enables cost savings and maximum flexibility under consideration of the individual hot metal conditions, target steel requirements and production situation.